 This story was originally published October 6, 2022.
 It has been updated with new information.

-Are you looking for hormonal or non-hormonal birth control; birth control that requires one appointment every few years or that you take every day; or birth control that also protects against sexually transmitted infections (STIs)?
+Are you looking for hormonal or non-hormonal birth control?
+Birth control that requires one appointment every few years or that you take every day, or birth control that also protects against sexually transmitted infections (STIs)?
 (You may need to use multiple kinds of birth control to meet all of these needs.)
-Another important factor is whether or not your insurance covers a particular form of birth control and how much it might cost you out of pocket.

 To help you decide which option is best for you, we’ve created a comprehensive list of the kinds of birth control currently available in the U.S.